joj-macho/joj-macho.github.io/tutorials/python/python-web-scraping.md

 permalink: /workspace/python/python-web-scraping
 ---

-Unlock the potential of data extraction from websites with this comprehensive tutorial on web scraping in Python.
+Discover the potential of data extraction from websites with this comprehensive tutorial on web scraping in Python.
 Web scraping is a powerful technique that allows you to gather data from websites for various purposes, from data analysis to building datasets.
 Learn the basics of web scraping, ethical considerations, and practical applications in Python.

 ## Understanding Web Scraping <hr>
    - What is web scraping?